Michael137/michael137.github.io/_posts/2020-04-16-android-kernel.md

 # Requirements
 - 250 GB free space
-  - I built AOSP on an external SSD
+  - When working off of an external drive make sure it is formatted as **Mac OS Extended (Case-sensitive, Journaled)**
 - 16 GB RAM
   - The build might work with less but it will certainly test your patience
 - Android Phone with unlocked bootloader